theBlue0x/docs/docs/node_rewards/index.md

 ## **Blue0x Node Rewards Program** ##

-The Node Reward Program is an initiative to incentivize Blue0x users to setup open nodes to increase the overall decentralization of the Blue0x Network.
+The Node Reward Program is an initiative to incentivize Blue0x users to host Blue0x nodes to increase the overall security and decentralization of the Blue0x Network.

-**Current Node Reward Package**
+**Current Node Reward Package as of March 14th, 2022:**

-March 8th, 2022 - Node Rewards Compensation

-All node operators will receive:
-50 BLX /node/month + 2,000 of any BLX currency/node/month (4,000 if CNYX, IRRX, IQDX, or JPYX)
-Payouts will be (1) immediately after node deployment and (1) every consecutive month that the node is operational.

-1 NODE/PERSON LIMIT
+An initial BLX Currency payout of 2,000 for USDX, CHFX, EURX, GBPX (4,000 otherwise) & 2 BLX/day/node for as long as the node is connected.

+Heroku Nodes are not eligible.

-Join us on [Discord](https://discord.com/invite/EbBWRSPW63) to get started!
+Questions?
+Join us on [Discord](https://discord.com/invite/EbBWRSPW63)!